scott-cjx/x83-keyboard/docs/README.md

-# docs
+# x83

-This is a template for docs deploying to gh-pages
+This is a 83 key kyeboard